-- Total capital gain or loss on Schedule D is now entered on Schedule 1.
-It is no longer directly entered on Form 1040.
-The AMT calculation on Form 6251 is now entered on Schedule 2 (see the related FAQ).
+- The AMT calculation total on Form 6251 is entered on Schedule 2 (see the related FAQ).

 - The tax legislation that took effect in 2018 (the Tax Cuts & Jobs Act) continues to affect the tax rates that apply to stock compensation.